 How long does it take to grow weed?

-Many new growers ask us how long doest it take to grow weed.
-A solid question as most want to plan their grow.
+Many new growers ask us: how long does it take to grow weed?
+A solid question as most want to plan their culture.
 If you are wondering how long you have to wait for a weed plant to grow, the first thing you need to understand is that the art of cultivating marijuana cannot be rushed, quite the contrary.
 After all, Rome wasn’t built in a day and neither was a fine crop of delicious weed plants.
 The correct development of your plant, in time and architecture, will be what will mark the difference between a solid, firm and productive plant, and a “cluster of branches” with little foliage and low production.